 The Grief Interval \\ Aura Satz with Sarah Davachi

-In this audiovisual broadcast, artist Aura Satz collaborates with electroacoustic composer Sarah Davachi to sonically haunt a decommissioned coal fired power station.
-Weaving eerie aural warning and mourning, the film project summons the possibility of the pause in a landscape of looming ecological emergency.
+In this audiovisual broadcast, artist Aura Satz collaborated with electroacoustic composer Sarah Davachi to sonically haunt a decommissioned coal fired power station.
+Weaving eerie aural warning and mourning, the film project summoned the possibility of the pause in a landscape of looming ecological emergency.

 Following the premiere of The Grief Interval, writer Harry Sword joined Aura Satz and Sarah Davachi in a conversation to reflect on the film, their processes and projects.